John-Otago/PhD-Plus/README.md

 - **When: The Scientific Secrets of Perfect Timing** (DH Pink, 2018, Riverhead Books of Penguin Random House) || *Read Part One (the first two chapters); the rest is optional.*

-- **The Power of Full Engagement: Managing Energy, Not Time, Is the Key to High Performance and Personal Renewal** (J Loehr & T Schwartz, 2003, Free Press) || *This book is about energy management (vis-a-vis time management); you'll find it useful if you frequently deal with heavy workloads and long hours, which may be typical during your PhD and in your academic life.*
+- **The Power of Full Engagement: Managing Energy, Not Time, Is the Key to High Performance and Personal Renewal** (J Loehr & T Schwartz, 2003, Free Press) || *This book is about energy management (vis-à-vis time management); you'll find it useful if you frequently deal with heavy workloads and long hours, which may be typical during your PhD and academic life.*

 You should read these books.
-The goal is to help you get the most out of your graduate school for a productive and fulfilling life and career, if you can implement the principles and methods described in these books (and perhaps develop your own system based on these).
+The goal is to help you get the most of graduate school for a productive and fulfilling life and career, if you can implement the principles and methods described in these books (and perhaps develop your own system based on these).

 ### 6.3 Change How You Communicate
 - **How to Get Your Point Across in 30 Seconds or Less** (MO Frank, 1986/1990, Simon & Schuster) || *It’s an old book that may still be useful if you can find a copy.*

-- **Crucial Conversations: Tools for Talking When Stakes are High, 3rd ed.** (J Grenny et al., 2021, McGraw Hill) || *Frankly I don't think the book is well-written, but the method described therein can be quite helpful.*
+- **Crucial Conversations: Tools for Talking When Stakes are High, 3rd ed.** (J Grenny et al., 2021, McGraw Hill) || *Frankly I don't think the book is well-written, but the method described here can be quite helpful.*

 These books can help improve your communication skills in everyday life and in your career.
 You may also consult other titles and resources on this topic.